WiFo-2: a generalist foundation model unifies heterogeneous wireless system design: RESULTS

+\textbf{CSI feedback.} Typical CSI feedback includes compressing CSI at the transmitter and reconstructing the original CSI at the receiver.
+This task focuses on post-processing the CSI reconstructed by the classical CSI feedback algorithm \cite{wen2018deep} to further improve reconstruction fidelity.
+We construct two datasets: one based on QuaDRiGa simulations and another derived from the open-source Argos measurement dataset.
+We evaluate the reconstruction performance via NMSE of the reconstructed CSI and the system SE.
+We adopt TransNet \cite{cui2022transnet} as a competitive task-specific baseline. {WiFo-2 reduces NMSE by at least 4.17 dB and increases SE by at least $12.44\%$ relative to fully supervised solutions while reducing the amount of fine-tuning data by 99\%, which validates its strong denoising ability.}

+\textbf{Vision-aided frequency-domain channel prediction.} The task aims to enhance frequency-domain channel prediction by exploiting environmental images captured by co-located cameras.
+We construct a dataset based on the open-source multi-modal sensing-communication dataset SynthSoM \cite{cheng2025synthsom}, and we evaluate models with the prediction NMSE and the system SE.
+We construct a task-specific baseline using a vision-CSI fusion network similar to that in \cite{nam2025mmvr_csi}.
+In this highly challenging task, LWM and SWIT perform poorly, whereas WiFo-2 markedly outperforms the task-specific model even with 99\% less fine-tuning data. {WiFo-2 achieves a 10.37 dB reduction in NMSE and a 99.61\% gain in SE, indicating that its learned general representations are more readily aligned with other modalities and thus better support cross-modal generalization and enhancement.}

 \textbf{Signal detection}.
 The task aims to recover the transmitted symbols from the received symbols using the estimated CSI.
-We construct a simulation dataset with QuaDRiGa and evaluate performance using the symbol error rate (SER) of the demodulated recovered symbols.
+We construct a simulation dataset with QuaDRiGa and evaluate performance using the symbol error rate (SER) of the demodulated symbols.
 We adopt OAMPNet \cite{he2020model} as the SOTA task-specific baseline for the signal detection.
-WiFo-2 delivers the lowest SER, reducing it by at least $79.1\%$ compared with the next best method, which we attribute to its stronger ability to handle noisy CSI.

-To validate the effectiveness of the proposed task-specific gating fine-tuning scheme, we compare it with the direct application of existing gating networks without fine-tuning.
-Relative to using existing gating networks, the additional fine-tuning overhead of the proposed gating network is nearly negligible.
-As shown in Fig. \ref{fig3}d, the proposed gating fine-tuning scheme achieves SOTA performance across 8 tasks, confirming its ability to transfer general CSI knowledge to diverse CSI-related downstream tasks efficiently.
+Relative to the task-specific model, WiFo-2 reduces SER by 66.10\% while using only 1\% of the fine-tuning data, a regime in which LWM and SWIT are largely unable to operate effectively.
+This again demonstrates that universal wireless representations possess strong cross-modal generalization capabilities in extremely low-data settings.